-The health care delivery committee was set up as a resource for the allied health committee of the Canadian Medical Association.
+The health care delivery committee was set up as a resource for the allied health committee of the CMA.
 The Canadian Physiotherapy Association, through its provincial chapters, was seeking to establish legislation whereby its members could treat patients with musculoskeletal disorders without preliminary medical referral.
-It sought the help of the Canadian Medical Association.
+It sought the help of the CMA.
 The CMA in turn asked the CAPM&R to appoint a member to the CMA committee.
 When it became clear such legislation was not acceptable to the CAPM&R, the CMA responded by reorganizing the committee without input from CAPM&R.

 The health care delivery committee felt that the Canadian Council on Hospital Accreditation did not have consultants knowledgeable in Physical Medicine and Rehabilitation; after some negotiation it was agreed that consultants from the CAPM&R could serve on its survey teams.
 Because of the presence of free-standing rehabilitation centres which should be assessed periodically by the CCHA or its counterpart, its membership and core structure were changed to include more medical input, including physiatric.
 The title of the CCHA has since been changed to the Canadian Council on Accreditation of Health Care Facilities.
 Aspects related to accreditation are continually reviewed.

-The Association is now 38 years old; its members practice in Canada, the United States, Puerto Rico and Vietnam.
+The Association is now over 70 years old; its members practice in Canada, the United States, Puerto Rico and Vietnam.
 The sole Vietnamese physician trained with Dr. Gingras at the Institute of Rehabilitation at Montreal and with the CIDA rehabilitation unit in Quinhon, Vietnam.

 As the presence of the physically disabled has become more visible, society, with increasing enthusiasm, has accepted the Independent Living Movement.
 Many physiatrists are actively assisting community efforts towards the integration of healthy, disabled persons into the mainstream of society.
 Rehabilitation medicine skills and philosophies have also moved into the functional upgrading of children with congenital disorders such as cerebral palsy.
 Parents demanded special schools which were soon followed by the training of teachers to work in the existing children’s rehabilitation centres.
 Some of these programs were initiated or developed by CAPM&R members such as Gustave Gingras in Montreal and Bruce Young in Kingston, Ontario.
 Rehabilitation centres, in addition to the three already mentioned, have been built and staffed in every medical school in the country, with a couple of notable exceptions.

+Cameron, Peter.
 The Canadian Association of Physical Medicine and Rehabilitation.
 Medical Specialty Societies of Canada Affiliates of the Royal College of Physicians and Surgeons of Canada.
 Ed.
 T.P.
 Morley, FRCSC.
-Toronto: The Boston Mills Press, 1991.
+Toronto: The Boston Mills Press, 1991

 Article reprinted with the permission of Associated Medical Services, Inc.